MicrosoftLearning/mslearn-openai.es-es/Instructions/Exercises/03-prompt-engineering.md

     The Chicago Cyclones' two hits came in the 2nd and the 5th innings but were unable to get the runner home to score.
     ```

     **Asistente:**

     ```prompt
     Sports
       ```

-7. Agregue otro ejemplo con el siguiente texto.
+1. Agrega otro ejemplo con el siguiente texto.

     **Usuario:**

     ```prompt
     Categorize this article:
     ---